-This July, Regional Hospice and Palliative Care (RHPC) hosted it’s annual “Good Grief” summer camp for children aged 6-13 who have experienced the death of a close family member.
+This July, Regional Hospice (RHPC) hosted it’s annual “Good Grief” summer camp for children aged 6-13 who have experienced the death of a close family member.

 The four-day summer camp took place from July 15th – 18th at RHPC’s Center for Comfort Care and Healing in Danbury, CT.
 The 15 campers, with the support of trained facilitators, explored their feelings, practiced new confidence-building activities and connected with one another in meaningful ways.